Tuition can either be paid monthly with first and last month due at registration or paid annual to receive a 5% discount.

 Tuition is due on the first of each month.
 A $10 late fee will be charged for payments made after the 15th of the month.

 Tuition remains the same each month regardless of holidays, extra classes, or classes missed for inclement weather.
 You are guaranteed a minimum of 34 classes per season (10 months).
 Tuition is non-refundable.
 No refunds or deductions in tuition rates will be made for absences regardless of the reason.

 For tuition rates, please visit our Tuition page

 Withdrawals must be reported to the Artistic Director in writing.
 Full tuition for the month the student stops attending classes are due.
-You will be responsible for the tuition until the notice has been filled out, simply stopping attendance will not suffice as notice.
+You will be responsible for the tuition until the notice has been submitted - simply stopping attendance will not suffice as notice.
 A written notice must be given in order for withdrawal to be made.

 Please notify us through email or calling if you know your child will be absent due to schedule conflict or sickness or travel.
 We miss seeing their smiling faces when they aren’t there so please keep us informed whenever possible.
 Classes may be made up in a class similar to the one missed.
 Please contact the Artistic Director to arrange for this.

 At this time, we do not offer scholarships.
 We do however offer discounted tuition to families with multiple children.
 See our Tuition page for details.